 Equitable transition

-The Paris Agreement states that it should be implemented to “reflect equity and the principle of common but differentiated responsibilities and respective capacities, in the light of different national circumstances”.
+The Paris Agreement states that net zero should be implemented to “reflect equity and the principle of common but differentiated responsibilities and respective capacities, in the light of different national circumstances”.

 Steps to ensuring an equitable transition to net zero

-The need for an equitable transition has at least three main implications:
+The need for an equitable transition has at least five main implications:

-Some countries may need to reach net zero faster, to compensate for those that may take longer to reach net zero.
+• Some countries and non-state actors may need to reach net zero faster, to compensate for those that may take longer to reach net zero.

-Different countries will need to chart their paths to net zero based on their own specific national circumstances and constraints.
+• Different countries and non-state actors will need to chart their paths to net zero based on their own specific national circumstances and constraints.

-Developing countries will require financial, technological and capacital support in reaching net zero.
+• Developing countries will require financial, technological and capacity support in reaching net zero.

 Equity concerns